 Seasonality may induce you to reduce inventory during slow periods and increase stock during peak seasons.

 Your eCommerce store can ship to customers all over the world.
 But where your customers live can impact demand.
-Different nations and cultures have varied needs, wants and expectations which fluctuate.
+Different nations and cultures have varied needs, wants and expectations that fluctuate.
 Your least popular item in the US may be your top-seller in Scandinavia.
-If you’re selling or planning to sell overseas, don’t overlook sales variance by country.
+Don't overlook sales variance by country if you’re selling or planning to sell overseas.

 Different product types see different schedules of demand.
 High-price luxury items see fewer purchases than iPhone cases that are replaced with every new model.